 Meat, fish, eggs, beans and other non-diary sources of protein – each of your 3 main meals should be 1/4 of food from this group or slightly less e.g. only 1/3 if you are trying to lose weight.
 Choose lean meats such as turkey breast, or chicken.
 Aim to eat at least 2 portions of fish per week, 1 oily type (e.g. salmon) one non-oily type (e.g. cod).
 This food group provides us with protein, vitamins and such minerals as iron, zinc and magnesium.

-Milk and dairy foods – 2 to 3 portions of this food group per day are recommended, but depend on your age.
+Milk and dairy foods – 2 to 3 portions of this food group per day are recommended, however it depends largely on your age.
 An example of a portion would be 1/3 pint of milk.
 Choose skimmed milk as the healthiest option.
-Small pots of low fat yogurt or about 25g – 30g portion reduced fat cheese would also be suitable.
+Small pots of low fat yogurt or about 25g – 30g portion reduced fat cheese would also be suitable for everyone.
 This food group provides us with calcium, potassium, vitamin D and protein.

 Food and drinks high in fat and/or sugar – this is the food group where we should look to reduce / and or have as little as possible from.
 We should consider foods from this group as occasional “treats” as overeating these may be detrimental to our health.
 We should cut down on butter, oils, sugary drinks, cakes, biscuits and sweets.
 These types of foods are usually high in calories and promote weight gain.
 For someone on a calorie controlled diet, these foods should be avoided as the nutrients provided in this food group can be obtained from the other food groups above.